 Besides, when you know your feet don’t have to touch the cold floor, you’ll get out of bed quicker.
 When you get out of bed quicker, you will get more done and be more productive.

 So, slippers make you get more done and be more productive.
 Who doesn’t want that?
 Get them now!

 Conclusion – Dorm Room Essentials

 This is my list of top essential and critical items for your college dorm or apartment.
 It is not an exhaustive list of everything you need to bring.
-I did not touch the obvious items like cleaning supplies, curtains, clothes, linen, comforters, linens, tapestry, pillow, utensils, backpacks, memo board, and more.
+I did not touch the obvious items like cleaning supplies, curtains, clothes, linen, comforters, linens, tapestry, pillows, utensils, backpacks, memo boards, and more.

 Do you have some dorm essentials that could be added to this list?

 Founder of Spark Nomad, Radical FIRE, Journalist